Building In Asheville? Top Three Questions to Ask When Hiring a Contractor for Your New Mountain Home

 Finally, hobbies make us happy.
 And as we already mentioned, you and your contractor will be spending a lot of time together very soon.
 Wouldn’t you rather be around an upbeat, positive person than a gloomy person?

-3. Do you get along with your mother?
+3. Hi Asheville builder, sorry to get personal, but I really need to know—do you get along with your mother?

-We know, we know.
-This one seems a bit personal.
+Perhaps it seems like an intrusive question.
 But again, it has a clear purpose.
 The female head of the household often makes the most purchasing decisions, and we’re not just talking groceries and children’s items.
 She makes the decisions about the house itself—the types of floors and fixtures, the materials that go into the house, and even the rooms that should be included in the floor plan.

-Part of this may be biology.
+Part of this could be biology.
 According to research, the prefrontal cortex, the part of the brain responsible for problem-solving and decision-making, is larger in women.
-But part of this is also social conditioning.
+But part of this is probably also social conditioning.

-Not always, but often the woman does the majority of the cooking, so choosing kitchen features and appliances are up to her.
+Not always, but often the woman does the majority of the cooking.
+Therefore, choosing kitchen features and appliances are up to her.
 Walk-in pantry, double-ovens, a pot-filler, a coffee-bar, quartz countertops?
 These are all decisions she’s likely to make.

 A mother is often more attuned to her entire family’s needs.
 Do the kids play outside constantly?
 A mudroom to shed shoes and outwear may keep the home cleaner.
 A mom may think to include built-in desks in the kids’ rooms or to insist on sound-proofing against the teenager’s band practice.